-The normative basis for our argument is simple, plausible, and widely accepted: We have a moral duty to consider non-negligible risks when deciding what to do.
-For example, if an action or policy has a non-negligible chance of gravely harming or killing someone against their will, then that risk counts against that action or policy.
-Of course, the risk may or may not count decisively against the action or policy; that will depend on the details of the case, as well as on our further moral assumptions, some of which we can consider in a moment.
+With that in mind, the basis for our normative premise is simple, plausible, and widely accepted: We have a duty to consider non-negligible risks when deciding what to do.
+If an action or policy has a non-negligible chance of gravely harming or killing someone against their will, then that risk counts against that action or policy.
+Of course, non-negligible risks may or may not count decisively against an action or policy; that will depend on the details of the case, as well as on our further moral assumptions, some of which we can consider in a moment.
 But whether or not this kind of risk is a decisive factor in our decision-making, it should at least be a factor.
 And importantly, this can be true even if the risk is very low, for instance, even if the chance that the action or policy might harm someone against their will is only one in a thousand.